darwingp/darwin/README.md

 - [x] Replace calls to random-choice with rand-nth for clarity
 - [x] Improve terminology and variable names
   - [x] Things like error vs fitness and :total-error vs overall-error
-  - [x] Document format for individials, genes, etc.
+  - [x] Document format for individuals, genes, etc.

 ### Jack (virtual machine out)

-- [ ] Virtual Machine
+- [x] Virtual Machine
   - [x] Virtual machine instructions
-  - [ ] Replace noop with zero rotate
+  - [x] Replace noop with zero rotate
 - [ ] Measure behavior diversity
   - [ ] Figure out how to calculate this based on output from the VM
   - [ ] Implement it!